 Junior Warden Dwight Allen and his wife Joan are enthusiastic members of Christ Church who treasure the open and genuine welcome they find in this congregation.
-Dwight is working with the Communications Committee on updating the church website and enjoys participating in the Sunday afternoon Bible study.
-For the children’s Sunday school he leads songs and tells Bible stories he illustrates with cartoon drawings.
+Dwight serves on the Communications, Endowment, and Executive committees as well as the Vision Team.
+He enjoys participating in the Sunday afternoon Bible study and visiting Sunday school and vacation Bible school to lead songs and tell Bible stories.
 Dwight has been a worship leader and band member at two churches in the D.C. area.
-Professionally Dwight is a retired Deloitte management consultant, with experience doing strategy projects for corporate and government clients.
+Professionally Dwight is a semi-retired Deloitte management consultant, with experience doing strategy projects for corporate and government clients.
 He holds degrees from Ohio State and Harvard Law.
 His calling is to help the vestry as it deepens and refreshes the congregation’s ministry so that many more people can share in the rich blessings of worship and fellowship at Christ Church.
 (Vestry term expires February 2021.)

 Barbara Ferry has been attending Christ Church since her second child was baptized here in 1999.
 Barbara later served on the CCPK vestry for communications, where she worked to launch the first CCPK website.
 Over the years, Barbara aided the youth group with cooking chili and with raising funds and teaching Sunday School.
 She’s been supporting the PTA in Montgomery County Public Schools for more than a decade.
 In her professional life, Barbara is head of the Natural & Physical Science Libraries at the Smithsonian, where she gets to see (and sometimes touch) some of the cool collections at the National Museum of Natural History .
 (Term expires February 2020.)

 Ken Amaditz was born in Maryland but grew up in a rural Catskills town about two hours outside of New York City where his family was active in the Presbyterian Church.
-He graduated from Dartmouth College then, after a stint in environmental work in D.C., attended law school at the University of Virginia.
-In 1999, he and Mary were married after dating for 8 years.
+After college, he moved to D.C., where he was involved in environmental work, then moved to Virginia for law school.
+In 1999, he and Mary were married after dating for eight years.
 They spent a year in Baltimore then moved to Kensington where they have lived ever since.
 Ken is an Assistant Section Chief in the Environment and Natural Resources Division at the Department of Justice.
-He and Mary have two children – Camille (12) and Hank (9).
-Ken and family were long time congregants at St. Columba’s but decided to make the switch to Christ Church in 2016.
+He and Mary have two children who are active in the youth group and other church activities.
+Ken and family were long time congregants at St. Columba’s but decided to make the switch to Christ Church in 2016, and have enjoyed becoming part of the welcoming community here.
 (Term expires February 2020.)

 Yvonne Bryan has been a member of Christ Church Parish, Kensington, since 2005 where she was baptized and subsequently confirmed at the Washington National Cathedral.
 Born and raised in Jamaica, Yvonne migrated to Montreal, Canada, in 1978 to attend Concordia University, where she earned a Bachelor’s, Master’s and PhD degree in Psychology.
 She subsequently completed a 3-year post-doctoral fellowship at the National Institutes of Health, Bethesda, MD, followed by a three-year tenure as an assistant professor at Purdue University, Indiana.
 She has been employed at the NIH as a Heath Scientist Administrator since 2001.
 Yvonne resides in Kensington, MD, with her two feline “children”, Zoe and Maxwell.
 She enjoys, reading, cooking and gardening.
 (Term expires February 2020.)